yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/HTML_Questions.md

 ```
 <br/>

-:white_check_mark: 3.
-What Is The Difference Between Http Method Get And Post?
+3. What Is The Difference Between Http Methods Get And Post?

 | Methods |  Get |  Post |
 |---|---|---|